nguyenducc/MicroBookstore/README.md

-# BookStoreApp-Distributed-Application
+# MicroBookstore - Cloud Native Bookstore

 <hr>

 ## About this project
-BookStoreApp Distributed Application is a project developed using a Microservices architecture, designed for flexible management and scaling on Kubernetes (K8S).
-The project implements a CI/CD DevSecOps model (Continuous Integration / Continuous Deployment and Security Operations) to enhance workflow efficiency, reduce deployment time, and detect security vulnerabilities in both source code and infrastructure.
+The MicroBookstore is a microservices-based project designed for flexible management and scalability on Kubernetes (K8s).
+It incorporates a CI/CD DevSecOps model (Continuous Integration, Continuous Deployment, and Security Operations) to streamline workflows, reduce deployment time, and enhance security by identifying vulnerabilities in both source code and infrastructure.

 <p align="center">
   <img src="./document/images/design-pipeline2.png" alt="Image" style="width: 100%; max-width: 1000px;">